 Budgeting for Brussels

 Generally speaking, Western Europe is expensive in terms of food and accommodation.
-But we found Brussels to be a tad cheaper then Paris or Amsterdam.
+But we found Brussels to be a tad cheaper than Paris or Amsterdam.

-- Our hotel cost us less then $100 a night
+- Our hotel cost us less than $100 a night

 - Most of our food was bought from the grocery store (salads, bread and other baked items, drink, ice cream, sandwiches).
 We spent 10 euros for a meal for the 2 of us, by grocery shopping.
 And the food was good actually, including dessert.

-- Every day bus or train tickets cost was 7 euros per person (return)
+- Bus or train tickets cost was 7 euros per person (return) – public transport

 - We did book day tours or trains to nearby cities/countries and that cost was about $60- 120.
 We were all booked ahead of time and online.